kvara11/Persons_Handbook_API/README.md

 # Persons_Handbook_API
-with GenericRepository and Unit of Work
+with GenericRepository and Unit of Work pattern